Meissen porcelain: Ownership

-At the beginning the Meissen manufactory was owned by the King of Saxony; by 1830 it came to belong to the State of Saxony.
-After World War II, most of the equipment was sent to the Soviet Union as part of war reparations.
-However, the workers using traditional methods and the kilns that had not been dismantled were able to resume production by 1946.
+Initially the Meissen factory was owned by the ruler of Saxony; by 1830 it came under the ownership of the State of Saxony.
+After World War II, most of the equipment was sent to the Soviet Union as war reparations.
+However, workers using traditional methods and kilns that had not been dismantled were able to resume production by 1946.
 The company became a Soviet Joint Stock Company in Germany.
-Almost all of the production was sent to the Soviet Union, a crucial step that kept the artisan community alive.
-After the establishment of the German Democratic Republic, the company was handed over to German ownership in 1950 and became a Volkseigener Betrieb (VEB), a "people-owned company".
+Almost everything produced was sent to the Soviet Union, a crucial step that kept the artisan community alive.
+After the establishment of the German Democratic Republic, the company was handed over to German ownership in 1950 and became a Volkseigener Betrieb (VEB), a "a company owned by the people".
 VEB Meissen Porzellan turned out to be one of the few profitable companies in the economically troubled East German system, earning much needed foreign currency.
-After the German reunification in 1990, the company was restored to the State of Saxony which is the sole owner.
-While its products are expensive, the high quality and artistic value make Meissen porcelain desirable by collectors and connoisseurs.
+After German reunification in 1990, the company was restored to the State of Saxony which is the sole owner.
+While its products are expensive, the high quality and artistic value make Meissen porcelain desirable for collectors and connoisseurs.

 Meissen collections

 The rarity and expense of Meissen porcelain meant that originally it could be bought only by the upper classes; this gradually changed over the 19th century.
 When a wealthy class emerged in the United States in the nineteenth century, such families as the Vanderbilts started their own collections.
 Many of these collections then found their way into the world's great museums, including the Dixon Gallery and Gardens, featuring one of the largest collections in America.

-A collection of 117 chinoiserie items, including a mantel clock case made for Augustus the Strong dated 1727, which had been assembled by Dr Franz Oppenheimer and his wife, Margarethe, was auctioned by Sotheby's in September 2021.
+A collection of 117 chinoiserie items, including a mantel clock case made for Augustus the Strong dated 1727, which had been assembled by Franz Oppenheimer and his wife, Margarethe, was auctioned by Sotheby's in September 2021 following the Oppenheimers’ successful claim for restitution submitted to the Dutch Restitution Commission.

-A Meissen porcelain chocolate pot, cover, and stand, dated c.1780, were amongst the wedding gifts of Queen Elizabeth II.
+A Meissen porcelain chocolate pot, cover, and stand, dated c.
+1780, were amongst the wedding gifts of Queen Elizabeth II.